avinson/slack-etiquette-bot/README.md

 ## Overview

-Slack bot to reduce abuse of `@here`s and `@channel`s at your company.
+Slack bot to reduce abuse of `@here`s and `@channel`s via shaming.
 Edit `slackbot/settings.py` to adjust the messages that are sent.
 This may eventually be moved to environment variables.

 ### Initial Message